Sajiyah-Salat/ISangeetApp/Contributing.md

 # Music-Player
 ## This is a simple Music-Player made with java language and a use of Android Studio.You can run this in your local machine using android Studio.
 Any changes made for the improvement of application is appreciated.

+ >### There is some bug which result in crashing of application.Your Help in Finding the bug is highly appreciated.
 # BlogWeb
  ## This repo will be partcipating in the [Hacktoberfest](https://hacktoberfest.com/) 2022.